violentmonkey/violentmonkey.github.io/source/_posts/Smart-rules-for-blacklist.md

   A string starting with `#`, will be ignored.

-Here is a full example:
+Here is a full example for blacklist:

 ```
 # hostnames